 Proceed to the warm-up ring and get yourself and your horse loosened up.
 There will be a clock there displaying ‘show time’.
 Check the schedule sheets posted to confirm your ride time and which ring you are in.
 It is also a good idea to be aware of who is riding before you so that you are not rushed at the last minute.

-If you would like to lunge, you must do so in the round pen behind the red barn.
+If you would like to lunge, you must do so white fenced “paddock” at the south end of the venue.
 Please limit yourself to 20 minutes if others are waiting.